BeyondQuality/beyondquality/research/public_speaking.md

 Richard Bradshaw: The act of creating a conference talks, significantly helps you understand your own learning and journey.

+Leandro Melendez (aka Señor Performo): And speaking of learning, as Richard Feynman said, paraphrasing, one doesn't truly understand a topic until you have to explain it.
+Or in this case present it.
+I think that giving a talk helps you cover any knowledge gaps you might have had around the presented topic.
+Not to forget that probably the topic is important for you or that you might feel that it is important for the world to know and learn more about it.

 ### 6. Fixing social awkwardness and increasing self/confidence